MadelineCoert/Handlebar-Haven-Data-Warehouse-Implementation/README.md

 ## Author
 This project was completed as a group assignment for the course BSAN7206 at The University of Queensland.

-Group members:
+Group Members:
-Madeline Coert
+- Madeline Coert
-YING HONG
+- Ying Hong
-RACHEL LOW
+- Rachel Low
-GEORGE ONISHI
+- George Onishi
-CALEB WONG
+- Caleb Wong

 The repository is hosted on my personal GitHub for portfolio purposes only.